songlinl/btp-mission-hybrid-rag/run/rag-vector.md

 5. The query is embedded into a vector form.
 6. The query vector is compared to the values stored as vectors in SAP HANA Cloud via a similarity/semantic search.
 7. The most appropriate and relevant results are identified.
-8. And forwarded, along with the original query, to a large language model such as GPT-4o.
+8. These results are then forwarded, along with the original query, to a large language model such as GPT-4o.
 9. The LLM uses the results of the HANA vector search to augment its own searching capabilities, and the final answer is returned to the user.

 ## Configure Jupyter and Python Extensions